JackMc/jackmc.github.io/_posts/2022-05-23-N64-ROM-Reverse-Engineering.md

 ---

-This weekend I participated in the [NorthSec 2022 CTF](https://nsec.io/competition/) with a bunch of friends who either presently or used to work for Shopify.
+This weekend I participated in the [NorthSec 2022 CTF](https://nsec.io/competition/) with a bunch of friends who I either presently or used to work with.
 Overall, the CTF was really well run and incredibly fun!
 Today I wanted to talk about one of the challenges which was outside of my comfort zone that we ended up solving after a lot of work!